 MTB: Tell us what your favorite Rio product is and why.

 CT: Hands down it’s the Swanstrom disc cutter (though I have an older version).
 I know it’s meant for soft metals, but I’ve cut thousands of tin circles and plan to cut many thousands more.
-I’ve used it to teach metalsmithing to kids, for demos at the Austin Maker Faire and had it on hand each year during our annual East Austin Studio Tour.
+I’ve used it to teach metalsmithing to kids, for demos at the Maker Faire Austin and had it on hand each year during our annual East Austin Studio Tour.
 It immediately grabs everyone’s attention, and the reactions, once they try it themselves, never disappoint.
 It is technically a hand tool, but this circle makin’ machine is a power tool–or maybe I should say an EMpower tool.
 People always ask where to get one of their own, so I know I’m personally responsible for most of the disc cutters you’ve sold to folks in Austin!